 Organizations and their IT teams need a cost-effective way to ensure that additional device costs don’t impact budgets while ensuring that employee productivity is unaffected.

-Scalefusion has recently introduced features to enable the sharing of company-owned Android devices amongst employees working in different shifts.
+Scalefusion has recently introduced features to enable the sharing of company-owned devices amongst employees working in different shifts.

-In this article, let’s explore how sharing company-owned Android devices serves as one of the best options for businesses looking to optimize their expenditures.
+In this article, let’s explore how sharing company-owned devices serves as one of the best options for businesses looking to optimize their expenditures.

 Shared (company-owned) devices are tablets or smartphones owned by the organization and shared among two or more employees.
 Shared devices find use in a host of settings like shopping malls, retail stores, libraries, educational institutes, healthcare facilities, and even corporate offices and manufacturing units.